HiroLZ7/MachineLearningRepository/README.md

 Image Classification
 A Jupyter Notebook demonstrating the usage of Keras and Tensorflow to create an image classifier with three different types of deep neural network models.
 The architectures used include a sequential model, a convolutional model, and a transfer learning model.
 The notebook can be found here [here](ImageClassification)

+## Final Summary

+The opportunity to build this portfolio has allowed me to develop new skills that I would not have been introduced to beforehand.
+The protfolio is comprised of projects in R, C++, and Python, where I got to learn about many of the basic machine learning algorithms and how to use them to achieve usable results.
+Being exposed to the projects in this portfolio has inspired me to learn more about how machine learning can be applied to solve different problems.
+Ideas for future projects include using deep neural networks to try to predict trends in securities markets, and also learning about natural language processing to combine with programming languages.
+The skills I have been exposed to in this portfolio are Python and R programming, data exploraation and wrangling, and Tensorflow and Keras.
+I have also gotten to further practice my soft skills which include team work and presentations.